Zangeti/TextureBase/README.md

 ### Download TextureBase!

  - place TextureBase into the factorio/data mods folder
- - the mod does nothing on its own; now I will show how you can make a texturepack with its
+ - the mod does nothing on its own; follow the next steps to make a texturepack with it!

 ### Give your Texture Pack a cool name!